aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

  See `metrics/tests/e2e/decorator.test.ts` as an example.

-**Run**
+##### Run

-To run e2e tests you can either use
+To run e2e tests, you can either use:

 * npm task `lerna-test:e2e` (`npm run lerna-test:e2e`) in root folder
-* npm task `test:e2e` (`npm run test:e2e`) in module folder (for example: `packages/metrics`) to run the module specific one
+* npm task `test:e2e` (`npm run test:e2e`) in module folder (for example: `packages/metrics`) to run the module specific ones
 * jest directly `npx jest --group=e2e` in module folder.
 (You can run selective tests by restricting the group to the one you want.
 For instance `npx jest --group=e2e/metrics/decorator`)

-Two important env variable can be used:
+Three important environment variables can be used:

 * `AWS_PROFILE` to use the right AWS credentials
-* `AWS_REGION` to select the region to deploy e2e tests infrastructure
+* `AWS_REGION` to select the region to deploy e2e tests infrastructure to
 * `DISABLE_TEARDOWN` if you don't want your stack to be destroyed at the end of the test (useful in dev mode when iterating over your code).

 Example: `DISABLE_TEARDOWN=true AWS_PROFILE=dev-account AWS_REGION=eu-west-1 npx jest --group=e2e/metrics/decorator`

-**Automate**
+##### Automate

 You can run the end-to-end tests automatically on your forked project by following these steps:

 1. Create an IAM role in your target AWS account, with the least amount of privilege.

     As mentioned above in this page, we are leveraging CDK to deploy and consequently clean-up resources on AWS.
-Therefore to run those tests through Github actions you will need to grant specific permissions to your workflow.
+Therefore, to run those tests through GitHub actions, you will need to grant specific permissions to your workflow.

     We recommend following [Amazon IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) for the AWS credentials used in GitHub Actions workflows, including:
     * Do not store credentials in your repository's code.